Skip to main content

 If you complete the module successfully you should be able to:

-• Analyse and interpret complex legal questions and problems
+• Analyse and interpret complex legal concepts and apply them in factual scenarios;

 Assessment